The Camps, Sports and Excursions Fund (CSEF) provides payments for eligible students to attend activities like:

 - Schools have the option of allocating unspent funds to the student's siblings once the student leaves school.

 - Schools have the option of creating a family credit according to the rules above.

 - If none of these options are feasible, remaining CSEF funds will stay with the school and may be used towards school-incurred costs for camps, sports activities and excursions.

-The CSEF parent application form and an information flyer to assist schools with communicating the availability of the CSEF to parents is available for download:
+An information flyer to assist schools with communicating the availability of the CSEF to parents is available for download.

 Translated CSEF information flyers are available in 13 different languages and are available for download:

 For information on processing applications, see: